-Historically, wood was one of the most commonly used exterior cladding materials with wood weatherboard and shingles being two of the most common types.
-Wood exterior cladding materials contribute greatly to the integrity and character of historic buildings.
+Wood is a common exterior material used in Birmingham's historic commercial resources.
+Often used as a form of ornament, wood exterior cladding materials contribute greatly to the integrity and character of historic buildings.
 Guidelines on proper treatment of historic wood cladding are as follows:

-- · Identifying, retaining, and preserving wood features that are important to the overall historic character of the resource - · Maintaining and repairing existing wood features to retain the character of the building - · Cleaning wood siding with a gentle, water-based cleanser on an as-needed basis - · Painting or staining existing wood cladding to protect the wood surface from UV and water damage - · Removing damaged, peeling, or deteriorated paint to the next sound layer by hand scraping or hand sanding and then repainting - · Repairing wood cladding and trim by using the same material to patch, consolidate, splice, and reinforce the existing historic material - · Repairing damaged or deteriorated wood cladding and selectively replacing where necessary by splicing in new replacement portions - Replacement wood elements are minimally used only when the existing wood is too deteriorated to repair - · When replacement wood is installed to replaced deteriorated wood, the replacement pieces are painted or stained to match the adjacent pieces - · Replacing missing elements or damaged pieces to match the existing size, shape, width, profile, orientation, and installation method of the existing siding
+- · Identifying, retaining, and preserving wood features that are important to the overall historic character of the resource - · Maintaining and repairing existing wood features to retain the character of the building - · Cleaning wood features with a gentle, water-based cleanser on an as-needed basis - · Painting or staining existing wood features to protect the wood surface from UV and water damage - · Removing damaged, peeling, or deteriorated paint to the next sound layer by hand scraping or hand sanding and then repainting - · Repairing wood features by using the same material to patch, consolidate, splice, and reinforce the existing historic material - · Repairing damaged or deteriorated wood features and selectively replacing where necessary by splicing in new replacement portions - Replacement wood elements are minimally used only when the existing wood is too deteriorated to repair - · When replacement wood is installed to replaced deteriorated wood, the replacement pieces are painted or stained to match the adjacent pieces - · Replacing missing elements or damaged pieces to match the existing size, shape, width, profile, orientation, and installation method of the existing feature

-- · If replacing historic cladding, inspecting the existing historic cladding prior to covering or removal to determine the cause of any existing damage.
-Eliminate the source of the damage prior to installing new synthetic cladding - · When maintenance, repair, or in-kind replacement of the existing historic cladding material is not feasible, using a modern cladding material may be considered.
-It is recommended that the new material be installed atop the existing wood siding rather than removing the historic wood siding, and that the installation method is done in a manner where, in the future, the modern cladding material could be removed, and the historic wood siding underneath could be restored - If covering would damage the historic material, that would become a "not recommended" treatment - · Installing replacement siding so as not to obscure existing character-defining trim details around windows, at edges of elevations, and around doors
+- · If replacing historic wood exterior features, inspecting the existing historic cladding prior to covering or removal to determine the cause of any existing damage.
+Eliminate the source of the damage prior to installing new synthetic cladding - · When maintenance, repair, or in-kind replacement of historic wood features is not feasible, using modern materials may be considered.
+It is recommended that the new feature be installed in a manner where historic material is not damaged. - If covering would damage the historic material, that would become a "not recommended" treatment - Installing replacement elements so as not to obscure existing character-defining trim details around windows, at edges of elevations, and around doors

-- · Cleaning wood cladding with abrasive methods such as high-PSI pressure washing, or media (sand, silicates, etc.) blasting is prohibited - · Stripping paint from wood siding which was historically painted or leaving it as a 'natural' finish - · Unnecessarily replacing historic siding or trim with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
-If the existing cladding material is damaged beyond repair and must be removed, then replacement of the historic material may be considered - · Covering architectural details such as trim, window and door hoods, or ornamental shingles with replacement siding
+- · Cleaning wood features with abrasive methods such as high-PSI pressure washing, or media (sand, silicates, etc.) blasting is prohibited - · Stripping paint from wood siding which was historically painted or leaving it as a 'natural' finish - · Unnecessarily replacing historic features with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
+If the existing wood features is damaged beyond repair and must be removed, then replacement of the historic material may be considered - · Covering architectural details such as trim, window and door hoods, or ornamental shingles with replacement elements

-Exterior wood cladding in Birmingham's commercial district is largely limited to decorative details.
+Exterior wood wall features in Birmingham's commercial district is largely limited to decorative details.
 City of Birmingham, photo by KDG.
 2022.